ivganev/Radial-Neural-Networks/README.md

 # Experiments for: Universal approximation and model compression for radial neural networks

-The python files in this folder accompany the preprint 'Universal approximation and model compression for radial neural networks'.
+The python files in this folder accompany the manuscript 'Universal approximation and model compression for radial neural networks'.

 ## The file source.py